run2bizdocs/docs/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 !!! tip " "

-    Service Owner, person or group responsbile for design and evaluate the service.
+    Service Owner, person or group responsible for designing and evaluating the service.

 | Function                         | Description            |
 |----------------------------------|------------------------|